 Passing a green field of turf gleaming in a gray day, I saw hundreds of sea gulls standing, beaks to the wind.
 One raised its head to let out raucous screams and barks.
 Mostly ignored by its comrades, it pompously ruffled its feathers and joined in the silence again.

 It’s a marker of November, when gales at sea inspire the clever birds to take a break from off-shore fishing and hunker down on dry land until the high winds blow through.
-And with Election Week now come and gone, we can relate to the gulls seeking some shelter from storms.
+And with Election Week now upon us, we can relate to the gulls seeking some shelter from storms.

 Herman Melville typically set an opposite course from most people (or sea gulls for that matter), writing: “Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever … it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people’s hats off — then, I account it high time to get to sea as soon as I can.”

 November, the ninth month in the Roman calendar (the Latin word for nine is novem) is something of an unwanted guest in the year’s list, when flamboyant October packs up quickly and steals away, leaving some colorful reminders of its visit, and is replaced by the dour newcomer.

 But November brings a unique light to the season, often complimenting morning mists and ground fogs that linger in patches before being chased by a brightening day.

 Bookended by All Saint’s Day and Thanksgiving, November often forces people to get in touch with their stranger side.
 Take King Canute, who once presided over what was called the North Sea Empire, comprising Denmark, England and Norway (but you knew that).